Wells Fargo Stock Piotroski F Score

 For information on how to trade Wells Stock refer to our How to Trade Wells Stock guide.

-At present, Wells Fargo's Total Debt To Capitalization is projected to slightly decrease based on the last few years of reporting.
-The current year's Debt Ratio is expected to grow to 0.22, whereas Short and Long Term Debt Total is forecasted to decline to about 159 B. At present, Wells Fargo's Price Earnings Ratio is projected to increase based on the last few years of reporting.
+At present, Wells Fargo's Debt To Assets are projected to slightly decrease based on the last few years of reporting.
+The current year's Long Term Debt To Capitalization is expected to grow to 0.65, whereas Short and Long Term Debt Total is forecasted to decline to about 159 B. At present, Wells Fargo's Free Cash Flow Yield is projected to increase slightly based on the last few years of reporting.
 The current year's Operating Cash Flow Per Share is expected to grow to 11.49, whereas Price To Sales Ratio is forecasted to decline to 2.18.

 At this time, it appears that Wells Fargo's Piotroski F Score is Strong.
 Although some professional money managers and academia have recently criticized Piotroski F-Score model, we still consider it an effective method of predicting the state of the financial strength of any organization that is not predisposed to accounting gimmicks and manipulations.
 Using this score on the criteria to originate an efficient long-term portfolio can help investors filter out the purely speculative stocks or equities playing fundamental games by manipulating their earnings..